Ashok Jhunjhunwala

-Ashok Jhunjhunwala (born 22 June 1953) is an Indian academic.
+Ashok Jhunjhunwala (born 22 June 1953) is an Indian academic and innovator.
 He received his B.Tech.
 (Electrical Engineering) from the Indian Institute of Technology, Kanpur and PhD from the University of Maine.
-He has been a faculty member at the Indian Institute of Technology Madras since 1981, where he is currently Institute Professor.
+He has been a faculty member at the Indian Institute of Technology Madras since 1981.
+He is the President of IIT Madras Research Park and Chairman of International Institute of Information Technology, Hyderabad.
 During his career, he has contributed extensively to technology innovation and adoption in the Indian context.

 Early life

 Ashok Jhunjhunwala was born in Kolkata on 22 June 1953 in a Marwari family.
 His grandfather was a Gandhian and a close associate of Vinoba Bhave, working with Mahatma Gandhi.

 He studied in St Lawrence High School in Kolkata (formerly Calcutta) in India, completing the Higher Secondary examination in 1970.
 He did his B.Tech degree from IIT Kanpur and MS and PhD from University of Maine, USA and was a faculty member at Washington State University.